Squirrel/Squirrel.Windows/doc/GETTING-STARTED.md

 * `--squirrel-updated x.y.z.m` - called when your app is updated to the given version.
 Exit as soon as you're finished.
 * `--squirrel-uninstall` - called when your app is uninstalled.
 Exit as soon as you're finished.

+If your app is "Squirrel Aware", you'll also need to create icons yourself in `--squirrel-install` and `--squirrel-updated`, and  remove them in `--squirrel-uninstall`.
+See [INSTALLER](doc/INSTALLER.md) for additional information and examples.

 ## Auto Update

 Simply deploy the content of the `Releases` folder to your web server (or, when developing, you can also use a directory path).